 *Note: It’s not necessary to use unscented shampoo, but if you use regular shampoo, it will smell like the shampoo and not like chocolate milk.

-This dough is obviously not edible because of the shampoo!
+This milk slime is obviously NOT EDIBLE because of the shampoo!

-Snuggle Puppy absolutely loved it!
-It really turned things around.
+Snuggle Puppy absolutely loved this sensory activity!
+It really turned his day around.
 The expressions on his face tell it all!